-- 5.17 The changes detailed above will result in a small decrease to conveyance charges and enable FE to recover all its allowable costs via tariffs. - 5.18 This proposed decrease can be added to the existing PI model to show the effect of this change. - 5.19 Should the proposed modification proceed to be made, it will have the following consequential effect on the existing domestic distribution network tariff: - A 0.0001 p/therm, and - The impact on a final domestic bill will be 0.01% decrease or £0.05 less on an annual basis.
+- 7.19 The changes detailed above will result in a small decrease to conveyance charges and enable FE to recover all its allowable costs via tariffs. - 7.20 This decrease can be added to the existing PI model to show the effect of this change. - 7.21 It has the following effect on the existing domestic distribution network tariff: - A 0.0001 p/therm, and - The impact on a final domestic bill will be 0.01% decrease or £0.05 less on an annual basis.

-6 Next Steps
+8 Next Steps and Annexes